KaOSx/kaosx.github.io/_news/2020/kaos01.md

             img="img/2020/kdenlive.png"
             title="Kdenlive"
             caption="Kdenlive"
-            url="/img/2020/kdenelive.png" %}
+            url="/img/2020/kdenlive.png" %}
 You will find [KDE Applications 19.12](https://kde.org/announcements/releases/2019-12-apps-update/){:target="_blank"} on this ISO.
 Highlights of 19.12 include Kdenlive now comes with a spectacular new sound mixer.
-Dolphin redesigned advanced search options and now you can go backwards and forwards in the history of places you have already visited.
-KDE-Connect implemented a new Kirigami interface which provides new features for desktop-to-desktop users, such as media control, remote input, device ringing, file transfer and running commands.
+Dolphin redesigned advanced search options and now you can go backward and forwards in the history of places you have already visited.
+KDE-Connect implemented a new Kirigami interface that provides new features for desktop-to-desktop users, such as media control, remote input, device ringing, file transfer and running commands.
 For Elisa, indexing music files has improved and now supports web radios and ships with a few examples for you to try.
 Frameworks is at 5.65.0, Plasma at 5.17.4 and KDE Applications at 19.12.0.
 All built on **Qt 5.14.0**.

 For the installer Calamares, support for non-free NVIDIA with Prime has been added.